 Every time a user submits a comment, it goes through the moderation algorithm.
 If the system identifies the content as risky/offensive or is misaligned with the publisher’s Community Guidelines instead of rejecting it automatically or sending for additional human review, a message is presented to the user urging them to take another look at what they wrote.
 The user can either choose to edit their comment and repost or they can post it anyway, accepting the outcome.
 Users get one chance per comment to rethink their message before it is submitted, in order to deter them from gaming the system.

-We set out to run this feature as an experiment with the following hypotheses:
+We set out to run this feature as an experiment of nudge theory examples with the following hypotheses:

 We set up the experiment on a few of our top publishers including AOL, Salon, Newsweek, RT, and more, to test if the above hypotheses can be validated with data.
 We ensured the partners we chose represented a diverse group of audiences, interests, engagement levels, and industry verticals managing any selection bias affecting the experiment.

 The Real-time Feedback was released starting May 2020 and examined over 50k users and 400k comments.
 Two test groups were set up using 50% of publisher traffic as the base.

 - Group A / test group: Users that received the feedback